Nazar-1k/Unreal_Engine_5_Curs-1/README.md

 A simple platformer with obstacles.

 **Description of Implementation:**
-1. Simple control Сharacter(WASD, Space), with animation ;
+1. Simple control Сharacter(WASD, Space), with animation;
 2. Сorrect physics;
 3. Different types of obstacles:
     a.
 Moving platform(It can go up/down or move right/left);
     b.
 A platform that rotates (it rotates around its axis), there are two types of platform and wall;
 4. Simple level;
 5. Final prize.
 6. ...